Timor-Leste Australia Alumni Association (TL3A)

 An alumni small grants fund is available to support alumni who would like to pursue professional development and leadership activities and to remain connected with Australia..

 Members of TL3A held a discussion on COVID-19 impact to education, religion and people with disability sectors on RTTL program ‘Ita Nia Bainaka’.

 New TL3A elected president invited to RTTL talk show ‘Cafe Dader” on the existence of the TL3A.

-The first ever Timor-Leste Australia Awards Alumni of the Year Award was introduced in 2019.
+The Timor-Leste Australia Awards Alumni of the Year Award was introduced in 2019.
 The first award was presented to Dr Raimundo dos Santos at a traditionally themed gala dinner on 13 December 2019.
 The award recognised his contribution to raising awareness of the prevalence of domestic violence in Timor-Leste.

-Dr Raimundo, General surgeon at Dili’s National Hospital is one of 310 Australia Award alumni who are using the skills and knowledge gained from their Australia Award scholarship to further Timor-Leste’s development.
+As General Surgeon at Dili’s National Hospital Dr Raimundo one of over 330 Australia Award alumni who are using the skills and knowledge gained from their Australia Award scholarship to further Timor-Leste’s development.